7,000 cow dairy uses manufactured bedding from bedding recovery system The challenge The operators on…

 What it looks like today

 The nutrient recovery technology laid the groundwork for the farm’s future growth opportunities.
 The herd size can now be doubled or tripled without the need of acquiring more land, which represents millions of dollars in future land acquisition savings.
-An expended herd on the other side could potentially represent millions in additional sales of milk, bio-gas and nutrient fertilizer.

 The steps to get there